HackYourFuture/study/node-js/user-registration.md

 ```javascript
 const usersDatabase = [];
 ```
-In real world applications, we use a real database server like MySQL or MongoDB to store all the users.
+In real world applications, we use a real database server like PostgreSQL or MongoDB to store all the users.

 Next, lets create the endpoint: